whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 ### Sleep, wake, and hibernation
 The Real-Time Clock (RTC) Power Loss (005) error is displayed on HP machines if RTC regions unsupported by the machine are written.
 This may happen on restart or resume from hibernation.

-The conflicting RTC regions are at least `58, 59, B0-B3, B7, DF`.
+The conflicting RTC regions are at least `58, 59, 7F-83, B0-B3, B7, DE, DF`.
 By "at least," I mean it works for regular sleep and wake, but not for resume from hibernation, upon which the very RTC error is displayed.

 If USB-C is enabled, wake results in a kernel panic.
 The current workaround is to enable Thunderbolt related patches.
 See [SSDT-TbtOnPch.dsl](/Docs/ACPI/SSDT-TbtOnPch.dsl).

 ### Sleep on low battery
 The batteries on modern portable devices may wear down quickly if the battery level is below a certain point.
 I have set the limit on battery level at which the laptop goes to sleep.
-See the applied SSDT--[SSDT-BAT.dsl](/Docs/ACPI/SSDT-BAT.dsl)--and background reading on how to implement such patch--[Battery: Hibernate at low battery level](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/blob/master/Docs/Battery/hibernate-at-low-battery-level.md).
+See the applied SSDT--[SSDT-Battery.dsl](/Docs/ACPI/SSDT-Battery.dsl)--and background reading on how to implement such patch--[Battery: Hibernate at low battery level](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/blob/master/Docs/Battery/hibernate-at-low-battery-level.md).

 ### Modern Standby
 Modern Standby, or Windows Sleep, is not supported on macOS.
 It needs to be disabled for actual sleep and wake.